MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 ## 1. Creating a FoodSprite & Optimizing Artwork for your Game
 Now that we have the base-game open, go ahead and test the project to see it's functionality so far.
 It's a little dry... let's spice it up by adding in powerups.
 First, we need to create our first powerup, with all associated instance variables.

+all code will be written inside the "Game Events" Event sheet.
 1. Create a new sprite object called "FoodSprite".
 Add this sprite to the "Object Repository" layout.
 Re-size appropriately so that it's not too big, or too small inside the viewport window (the hatched rectangle on the layout).
 2. Double-click the FoodSprite in the project folder, and create 3 animations for this sprite. label them Banana, Ham, and Apple respectively.
 <img width="213" alt="Screen Shot 2022-04-14 at 13 05 50" src="https://user-images.githubusercontent.com/101632496/163378948-24126ac5-0843-4b80-9531-c05e02b8b009.png">